dansasser/form2mail/README.md

-# Contact Form Emailer
+# Form2Mail

-**Contact Form Emailer** is a customizable tool designed to handle website contact form submissions via email using **FastAPI** and **SMTP integration**.
+**Form2Mail** is a customizable tool designed to handle website contact form submissions via email using **FastAPI** and **SMTP integration**.
 It offers secure and efficient contact form processing, automatically sending emails upon form submission, and supports API key authentication for added security.
 This application is ideal for developers who need a reliable backend service for contact forms with customizable email sending capabilities.

 ## About GOROMBO